IwakuraRein/IwakuraRein.github.io/docs/cheat_sheets/cpp.md

       ~Singleton() = default;
   };
   ```
+- Can I instantiate a abstract class?
+  - Only if you implemented the pure virutal functions in the abstract class.
+A function decorated with `=0` can have definition.
+  - `=0` asks all the children override this function.
 - How to call base method with a pointer/reference to the child object: `child->base::foo()`
 - When using `reinterpret_cast` for non-pointer/reference: `unsigned int j = 0xffffffffu; int jj = reinterpret_cast<int&>(j);`.

 <a name="distance"></a>